caribouHY/ansible_sir/ansible_collections/caribouhy/sir/README.md

-# Ansible Collection - calibouhy.sir
+# Ansible Collection - caribouhy.sir

 Documentation for the collection.